Atmosphere of Jupiter: Oval BA

 Oval BA slowly began to turn red in August 2005.
 On February 24, 2006, Filipino amateur astronomer Christopher Go discovered the color change, noting that it had reached the same shade as the GRS.
 As a result, NASA writer Dr. Tony Phillips suggested it be called "Red Spot Jr." or "Red Jr."

 In April 2006, a team of astronomers, believing that Oval BA might converge with the GRS that year, observed the storms through the Hubble Space Telescope.
 The storms pass each other about every two years, but the passings of 2002 and 2004 did not produce anything exciting.
 Dr. Amy Simon-Miller, of the Goddard Space Flight Center, predicted the storms would have their closest passing on July 4, 2006.
 On July 20, the two storms were photographed passing each other by the Gemini Observatory without converging.

-Why Oval BA turned red is not understood.
+Why Oval BA turned red is not well understood.
 According to a 2008 study by Dr. Santiago Pérez-Hoyos of the University of the Basque Country, the most likely mechanism is "an upward and inward diffusion of either a colored compound or a coating vapor that may interact later with high energy solar photons at the upper levels of Oval BA."
 Some believe that small storms (and their corresponding white spots) on Jupiter turn red when the winds become powerful enough to draw certain gases from deeper within the atmosphere which change color when those gases are exposed to sunlight.

 Oval BA is getting stronger according to observations made with the Hubble Space Telescope in 2007.
 The wind speeds have reached 618 km/h; about the same as in the Great Red Spot and far stronger than any of the progenitor storms.
 As of July 2008, its size is about the diameter of Earth—approximately half the size of the Great Red Spot.

 Oval BA should not be confused with another major storm on Jupiter, the South Tropical Little Red Spot (LRS) (nicknamed "the Baby Red Spot" by NASA), which was destroyed by the GRS.
 The new storm, previously a white spot in Hubble images, turned red in May 2008.
 The observations were led by Imke de Pater of the University of California, at Berkeley, US.
 The Baby Red Spot encountered the GRS in late June to early July 2008, and in the course of a collision, the smaller red spot was shredded into pieces.
 The remnants of the Baby Red Spot first orbited, then were later consumed by the GRS.
 The last of the remnants with a reddish color to have been identified by astronomers had disappeared by mid-July, and the remaining pieces again collided with the GRS, then finally merged with the bigger storm.
 The remaining pieces of the Baby Red Spot had completely disappeared by August 2008.
 During this encounter Oval BA was present nearby, but played no apparent role in the destruction of the Baby Red Spot.